 - There are an estimated 73 000 annual drowning deaths in the Region.

 - This figure may significantly underestimate the actual public health problem related to drowning.

 - Children, males and individuals with increased access to water are most at risk of drowning.

 Scope of the problem

-In 2008, about 100 000 people died from drowning in the Western Pacific Region.
-Drowning is the leading cause of deaths between the age of 5 and 14 years in the Region.
-Nearly a third of global drowning deaths occur in this Region.
+In 2011, more than 73 000 people died from drowning in the Western Pacific Region.
+Drowning is the leading cause of deaths for children aged 5 and 14 years in the Region.
+More than 20% of global drowning deaths occur in the Region.
 Low- and middle-income countries account for the majority of drowning deaths.
-In Australia the total annual cost of drowning injury is US$ 85.5 million.

 Who is at risk?